vladimiryardan/Taffy-Wiki/Getting-Started.md

 Some people would prefer to remove the `/index.cfm` portion of the URL (I am one of them).
 To do so, you must use URL-rewriting. **The good news is that you should only need one simple rule.** With Apache you can use [mod_rewrite](http://httpd.apache.org/docs/2.2/mod/mod_rewrite.html), or with IIS 6 you can use [IIRF](http://iirf.codeplex.com/) (free) or [ISAPI Rewrite](http://www.isapirewrite.com/) (paid).
 IIS 7 has url rewriting [sort of](http://fusiongrokker.com/post/url-rewriting-for-mango-on-iis7) built-in.
 For specific rewriting rule examples for each engine, see [[URL Rewrite Rule Examples]].
 There are also various Java Servlet Filters to accomplish URL Rewriting, should that be more to your liking.

-## Step 3.1: Requirements for running on Tomcat
+## Special requirements for running on Tomcat

 From what I can tell, most people that use Railo run it on Tomcat.
 This is not a requirement for Railo compatibility, but it is a requirement for vanilla Tomcat compatibility.
 The version of Tomcat that ships with ColdFusion 10 has been modified to support what's called "multiple-wildcard filters", but this modification has not yet made its way back to the Tomcat project.
 This means that if you're using Tomcat, unless it's the version that ships with CF10, you will need to modify Web.xml to add a servlet mapping for every Taffy-powered API that you're running.
 (Not every resource, just one per API.)
 [Find more information on this topic, and directions, here](https://groups.google.com/d/msg/taffy-users/Dajw-d30ZQY/6ml-RubGFVAJ).